 5 major sociological factors behind systemic ethical breakdown/dysfunction of an institution

 how to assess your own vulnerability

 practical steps to help avert ethical or moral disaster

 proactively developing your legacy

-Industries of finance, education, or any high profile institutions
+Industries of finance, education, HR or any high profile institutions.

 George Vallese is a former pastor, counselor, educator and administrator, who now works as a consultant for corporate culture and leadership development.
 His expertise and insights into ethical propriety have evolved from the failures and successes of supervisors, peers and subordinates in a diverse field of disciplines.